anannnchim/bc-utils/anancapital/README.md

 2. Update function is not working for hour data but works for day.

 3. Data is UTC format and contain full sessions.

+4. Download function will not touch the pre-existed contract.

+5. Update function is not wokring for HOUR data.